Yeast Infection

 And for Black and Brown women (who often carry heavy stress and deal with health issues that go undiagnosed), these infections are usually the first sign that something deeper is off balance.

+Yeast infections aren't just a woman's problem.
 It’s a whole-body microbiome issue that needs root-cause healing, not just another prescription cream.

 Candida albicans (yeast) is a fungus that naturally lives in your body, including your mouth, gut, and vagina.
 In a healthy state, it lives in harmony with good bacteria (Lactobacillus) that keep it in check.